Fishermen's Terminal News

 November 17-19, 2016!
 Need help getting there?
 A shuttle to the Pacific Marine Expo will depart from Fishermen's Terminal every half hour.
 See you there!

 Fishermen's Terminal tenant NSF is offering free bait to fishermen on an ongoing basis.
 View the flier here.

 Upstairs lockers are now available.
 Level concrete floors, 350 sq ft, 1-ton hoist with pallet forks and pallet jack provides for easy access.
 Sign up in the office for downstairs locker wait list.

 Office & Other Space Available

-- 175 sq. ft. of office space located in the Fishermen’s Center Building on the 2nd floor available for sublease.
+- 264 sq. ft. of first floor office space located in the West Wall Building available December 1, 2016.

-- 2,034 sq. ft. of second floor office space located in the Fishermen’s Center Building available for lease.
+- 1,181 sq. ft. of first floor office space with water views in the West Wall Building.

-- 1,448 sq. ft. of second floor office space located in the A-1 Building at the Maritime Industrial Center.
-View of the Ship Canal.
+- Approx. 20k sq. ft. of warehouse space (includes approx. 2k sq. ft. of office space located on the top floor) of the A-1 Building at the Maritime Industrial Center on West Commodore Way.
+View of the ship canal.
+Freight elevator loading.